 In China, I lived off of savings for over a year.
 In that time, I recovered a bit from my 4 years of putting in 70 hour work weeks and I also did a lot of learning.
 I learned to read the simplified characters used in mainland China, improved my drawing and made a few flash games.
 Eventually, I got hired by a start-up focused on educational games for the iPad and iPhone.
 I was working with a great group of people and seeing from the inside what a tech start-up looked like.
 This was exactly what I’d wanted… except that the salary was about half that of what fresh graduates can earn as English teachers in Beijing.
 Also, rents were nearly as high there as in Taiwan or many parts of the US!
 As a result, I got used to living in a small room with a kitchen and bathroom I shared with a stranger.

 I’m firmly past the age when it’s socially acceptable for a man to be floundering financially.
-I’m entering my mid 30′s, with little in savings and no job.
+I’m entering my mid 30’s, with little in savings and no job.
 But I have the tools.
-I have experience with some software languages and frameworks that are in high demand, I’m multi-lingual and I have experience starting, building and running a business.
+I have some experience with some software, I’m multi-lingual and I have experience starting, building and running a business.
 I know I can do more, BE more than I ever could have before.
 The comfort I can take in my discomfort is that it just may give me enough motivation to do it.